DuskSystems/nix-zed-extensions/README.md

 Nix expressions for Zed extensions.

-## Status

 - Over 400 extensions generated (see [extensions.json](extensions.json)).
 - Daily sync from the Zed API.

-But:

-- Requires a Cargo lockfile for Rust extensions.
-- Missing meta/licensing info.
-- No automated building/testing of extensions.

 ## Usage